Skip to main content

 -- Check ownership

-local char = COMPONENTS.Characters:GetCharacter(player)
+local char = playerData and playerData:GetData('Character')

-if vehicle.owner ~= char.SID then
+if not char or vehicle.owner ~= char:GetData('SID') then

 if callback then callback(false, 'Not your vehicle') end